AzureIoTGBB/iot-edge-configuration-manager/README.md

 As the number of locations increases and with the variability in number of camera per location and camera configurations (IP address, camera type, etc.),the management and deployment of the workloads will tend to get complex and does not readily fit into IoT edge [Automatic Deployment for single devices or at scale](https://docs.microsoft.com/en-us/azure/iot-edge/module-deployment-monitoring).
 Considering each Edge is different and has variability in configurations, a single deployment manifest will not meet the needs of all Edges.

 This solution demonstrates the ability to configure and generate heterogeneous edge workloads for needs of the kind illustrated in the following picture:![Multi Module Deployment](./media/multimodulesetup.png)
-As described in the picture above, while the 4 Edges are connected to the same IoT hub, each Edge has varying workloads and location specific information.
+As described in the picture above, while the 4 Edge are connected to the same IoT hub, each Edge has varying workloads and location specific information.
 <br>
 In IoT Edge, a workload is defined as a group of modules i.e. Docker containers and is deployed using a [deployment manifest](https://docs.microsoft.com/en-us/azure/iot-edge/module-composition).
 An IoT Edge deployment manifest consists of the following elements.
 * Module Definition